Traces of the Slavic deity can still be found in Prague.

 Using the equinox as the date for disposing of Morana is apparently relatively recent.
 In the more distant past, this took place on the fourth Sunday of Lent, halfway between Ash Wednesday and Easter.
 It can fall between between March 1 and April 4.

-Morana goes by different names across the Slavic world — Marzanna, Marena, Morena, Maržena, Mora, Marmora, Maslenitsa and Mara among them.
+The goddess of winter goes by different names across the Slavic world — Marzanna, Marena, Morena, Maržena, Mora, Marmora, Maslenitsa and Mara among them.
 The only variant that doesn’t start with the letter m is Kyselica in Slovakia.
 In Czech, she is sometimes simply called Smrtka, a version of the word for death.

 In Prague, she is remembered geographically by the street Na Moráni, which connects the square Karlovo náměstí to Palackého náměstí, right by the Vltava river.
 One of the tram stops at Karlovo náměstí is called Moran.